zhDmitry/cloud-ide/README.md

 ### Development

-First of all, clone the repository, and install NPM.
-After that, run the following commands.
+Clone the repository and run the following commands.

 ```
 $ npm install